2sic/2sxc-docs/docs-src/pages/net-code/index.md

 </div>
 ```

 The code first creates a `div` tag which would show a hover-toolbar (to admins only) for editing the `person`.
 It then shows the names and the gender - which if not determined will show as `unknown`.

 > [!NOTE]
 > This kind of code is easy understand for people who know HTML.
 > It's also very easy to customize if you need a different output - since it's basically HTML and placeholders.

+## Important APIs

+In general the API is split into 5 topics:

+1. Data API to get and show data
+2. Context API to get information about the current user, page, etc.
+3. Settings APIs to get configuration information
+4. Edit APIs to show edit toolbars and other edit features
+5. Extensive other APIs usually on the `Kit` object to do all kinds of things like JSON parsing, file handling, etc.

 ## What's Where